5.1: Doha (WC)

 Without Monfils, who is unlikely to resort to entering Brisbane qualifying himself and has not entered either of the other ATP events in that week, the Brisbane International still has five top-20 men.

-I don't get it at all, it will be much more tiring than a couple of qualifying matches in Brisbane.
 Is there a rule, can't he play qualies with his ranking or something?

 Apparently no since the article clearly mentionned he could have resorted to enter the qualies if he wanted too.
 Besides, I recall Gilles entered Casablanca qualies while he could have been the main draw second seed, had he applied on time.